paul-jewell/docs/docs/projects/zig-a-zig-ah.md

 A little more work is needed before I am happy releasing this but it is close!

 Revision A, Draft 3 design files [in the repository](https://github.com/electrolama/zig-a-zig-ah), some minor changes expected before the first proper release.
 Follow the development progress [on this Twitter thread](https://twitter.com/OmerK/status/1212864418155028480).

+Also thinking of a second variant that uses [CC2652P](http://www.ti.com/product/CC2652P), sadly not pin compatible with CC2652R (or CC2652RB) so this will have be a new board spin.
+"P" part has a built-in PA (but no LNA) and should provide better range.

 Interested in this?
 [Ping me](https://twitter.com/omerk) and let me know what you think